United States Supreme Court

 Pro bono work – including many civil and criminal cases in the United States Supreme Court – is an integral part of Sidley’s Appellate practice.
 Sidley’s commitment to pro bono at the highest levels is reflected in the firm’s work in Grutter v.
 Bollinger, the case challenging affirmative action at the University of Michigan.
 During the oral argument and in its favorable opinion, the Court cited Sidley’s brief on behalf of the retired military leaders who supported Michigan’s program.
 A New York Times commentator described the brief as perhaps “the most influential amicus brief in the history of the Supreme Court.”

 Sidley has represented criminal defendants, on a pro bono basis, in 29 cases in the Court in the last twelve Terms.
 Sidley has played a role in scores of other Supreme Court criminal cases through its program for federal public defenders, headed by partner Jeffrey Green.
 A Legal Times article published on May 12, 2006 discussed the complex cultural and institutional obstacles that stand in the way of criminal defense lawyers accepting professional assistance when arguing before the Supreme Court.
 The article noted that Sidley “quietly, and on a pro bono basis, has helped criminal defense lawyers with briefing and moot court sessions for nearly a decade.”
-Click here to view a list of pro bono criminal cases.

 In the 2006 Term, Sidley’s Supreme Court assistance program worked with the Federal Public Defender in the Middle District of North Carolina on the petitioner’s brief in Rita v.
 United States.
 The case presented the Supreme Court with its first opportunity to clarify the weight to be given to the United States Sentencing Guidelines in federal criminal sentencing after establishing an advisory regime in United States v.
 Booker and U.S. v.
 Fanfan (2005).
 Other seminal criminal cases in which Sidley participated in the Supreme Court on a pro bono basis involved the limits on Congress’s Commerce Clause authority (U.S. v.
 Lopez (1995)), the validity of Miranda warnings (U.S. v.
 Dickerson (2000)) and the constitutionality of the Sentencing Guidelines (Apprendi v.
 New Jersey (2000)).